.jpg)

 ROLE PLAYING

-Welcoming guests properly and the importance of eye contact, manners, good communication are taught and rehearsed over and over.
-We prepare them for actual service where the students get to show what they've learned as they serve their families and school staff lunch the last class as their 'graduation' exercise.
+Welcoming guests properly, the importance of eye contact, manners, and good communication are taught and rehearsed over and over.
+We prepare them for actual service where the students get to show what they've learned as they serve their families and school staff lunch during the last class as their 'graduation' exercise.

 We teach what we know.